the captain field

 For many years, the Captain field has been under waterflood, meaning a lot of effort has been focused on water production and treatment.
 However, with bypassed oil remaining in place due to the way waterflood results in a “coning” effect in the reservoir, EOR presents an opportunity to unlock significant potential by reducing the mobility contrast between the polymerised water and viscous oil.

 how polymer works

 Learn more about how Chevron uses polymers to create a better waterflood, thicken water and more efficiently push oil through reservoirs.

-Chevron Upstream Europe worked closely with Chevron’s Energy Technology Centre (ETC) EOR group to test various polymers at the Briarpark laboratories in Houston.
+Chevron North Sea Limited worked closely with Chevron’s Energy Technology Centre (ETC) EOR group to test various polymers at the Briarpark laboratories in Houston.
 A series of pilots demonstrated that Captain’s reservoir conditions – pressure, temperature, type of rock and oil properties – were right for polymer EOR.

 maximising economic recovery